-Chairman Pat Gagliardi
+Chair Pat Gagliardi

 Patrick M. Gagliardi was appointed by Governor Gretchen Whitmer as an Administrative Commissioner to the Michigan Liquor Control Commission in August 2019 for a term expiring June 12, 2023.
-At the time of his initial appointment, he was designated as Chairman of the Commission by the Governor.
+At the time of his initial appointment, he was designated as Chair of the Commission by the Governor.
 He is a former member of the House of Representatives where he also served as the Democratic Floor Leader, and chair of the Tourism Committee and the Oversight and Ethics Committee.
 Since his time in the House of Representatives, he has served as a Commissioner on the Michigan Liquor Control Commission, consultant and owner of Gagliardi Associates, LLC, and director of corporate and foundation relations for Lake Superior State University.
 Gagliardi earned a Bachelor of Arts in Sociology from Lake Superior State University.

 Commissioner Dennis Olshove